Order by phone:

 When you sign up for a broadband service, the provider should supply an accurate speed estimate.
 Keep a record of this.

-If broadband speed falls significantly below this estimate, then you have grounds to take it further.
-You can check with a tool like ourspeed test.
+If your broadband speed falls significantly below this estimate, you have grounds to take it further.
+You can check with a tool like the Broadband Genie speed test.
 Run multiple tests at different times over several days to eliminate peak time slowdown, network outages and other temporary issues.

 Providers signed up to the code have agreed to treat speed complaints as a technical support issue and to follow standard procedures to resolve them.
 They'll run tests to confirm the speed, probably ask you to perform troubleshooting steps, and may send out an engineer if their diagnostics indicate a problem with the line.